qvalentin/helm-ls.nvim/README.md

 ## Features

-- Filetypes for Helm (including values.yaml files required for helm-ls)
+- File types for Helm (including values.yaml files required for helm-ls)

 - experimental: Overwrite templates with their current values using virtual text (See [Demos](#demos))